open-telemetry/opentelemetry-cpp-contrib/instrumentation/nginx/README.md

 ## Dependencies (for building)

-1. [gRPC](https://github.com/grpc/grpc) - currently the only supported exporter is OTLP.
+1. [gRPC](https://github.com/grpc/grpc) - currently the only supported exporter is OTLP_GRPC.
 This requirement will be lifted once more exporters become available.
 2. [opentelemetry-cpp](https://github.com/open-telemetry/opentelemetry-cpp) - opentelemetry-cpp needs to be built with
-   position independent code and OTLP support, e.g.:
+   position independent code and OTLP_GRPC support, e.g.:
 ```
-cmake -DCMAKE_POSITION_INDEPENDENT_CODE=ON -DWITH_OTLP=ON ..
+cmake -DCMAKE_POSITION_INDEPENDENT_CODE=ON -DWITH_OTLP_GRPC=ON ..
 ```

 ## Building